Back-to-School Plan 2021-22

 The plan outlined here is for the reopening of schools in the Gates Chili Central School District for the 2021-22 school year, following the building closure related to the COVID-19 pandemic.
 The health and safety of Gates Chili students, staff and their families are the district’s top priority.
 The district wants students and employees to feel comfortable and safe returning to school campuses.
 The district’s reopening plan incorporates recommendations and guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH) and the New York State Education Department (NYSED).

 The district may need to alternate between in-person and remote learning throughout the year, due to recommendations and guidance from our partnering agencies, and stay-at-home orders from the governor.
 The level of infection, the spread of the virus and response to the disease in our community will be at the forefront of decision-making as the district moves to open school buildings.

-As Gates Chili Central School District plans to reopen school buildings in September, the guidance and considerations outlined in this framework are grounded in six guiding principles:
+As Gates Chili Central School District plans to reopen school buildings in September, the guidance and considerations outlined in this framework are grounded in four guiding principles:

 - Safeguarding the health and safety of students and staff;